11 Tips for Moving During the School Year with Children

 10. Get Your Kids into Their Favorite Activities

 Your children might be worried that they’ll have to give up their favorite sports or hobbies in a new city or neighborhood when you relocate during the middle of the school year.

 Find out where they can get involved in your new city and get them enrolled as soon as you can.
 If they’re old enough and are in high school, they can help you research this.

 Getting them into an activity they enjoy is a good way to ease the transition and make new friends.

 This is also a good way for you to meet other parents.

-11. Be Patient with Your Children and Yourself
+11. Be Patient with Your Kids and Yourself During the Transition Process

 Moving is hard on everyone.
 It can cause enormous stress and anxiety.
 Your child may be too caught up in the whirlwind of moving to express those feelings now, but they will come.
 Be prepared when they do.

 Homesickness can also afflict you.
 Even if the move is something you wanted, it’s still an uprooting and a drastic change in your routine.
 If you start to feel overwhelmed by emotion, recognize it for what it is.